shw3512/shw3512.github.io/learn/ccna.md

     - Volume 1, "Fundamentals and protocols" ([Manning](https://www.manning.com/books/acing-the-ccna-exam-fundamentals-and-protocols))
     - Volume 2, "Advanced networking and security" ([Manning](https://www.manning.com/books/acing-the-ccna-exam-advanced-networking-and-security))
     - Published in July 2024, the two books together cover all topics on Cisco's "[CCNA exam topics](https://learningnetwork.cisco.com/s/ccna-exam-topics)" list released in August 2024
+- Cost: I purchased the print (includes e-book access) version of each volume for 27.49 USD (each), plus 11 USD shipping (total), from Manning in July 2024.
 - My review: Highly recommend
     - I found Jeremy McDowell's writing to be accessible (to a network beginner), clear, and logically and effectively organized.
 McDowell goes into more detail than is needed for the CCNA exam.
 I don't view this as a negative: McDowell's books provide both an effective framework and helpful context for the CCNA exam topics.
 This over-prepares you for the CCNA exam, jump-starts you on your CCNP Enterprise studies, and serves you well on the job.